 There is one window comparator unit available in the ADC which can be used to check if the input signal is within predefined threshold values set by software.
-Both MSPM0L and MSPM0G devices support this feature.
+Some MSPM0C, MSPM0L and MSPM0G devices support this feature.
 The ADC result that goes into MEMRES or FIFO is what gets checked against the threshold values of the window comparator.

-Based on the comparison it can generate 3 interrupt conditions:
+Based on the comparison, the window comparator can generate three interrupt conditions:

-- 1. LOWIFG Conversion result is below the Low threshold (WCLOW) - 2.
-HIGHIFG Conversion result is above the High threshold (WCHIGH) - 3.
+- 1. LOWIFG Conversion result is below the Low threshold (WCLOW) - HIGHIFG Conversion result is above the High threshold (WCHIGH) - 3.
 INIFG Conversion result is in between or equal to the Low and High thresholds